 A drunk David staggers into his bedroom and collapses onto his bed.
 He starts rolling around and moaning about how sick he feels, so Donna suggests he try to vomit...and he likes the sound of that idea and races to the bathroom.

 Mark announces to the partygoers that he's shutting the party down due to the wildfire and advises everyone to go home.
-Over in the bathroom, David has tossed his cookies and grossed Donna (and me) out - however, I'm not sure why Donna feels the need to hover over him while he hovers over the toilet.
+Over in the bathroom, David has tossed his cookies and grossed Donna (and me) out - and I'm not sure why Donna feels the need to hover over him while he hovers over the toilet.
 Elsewhere in the house, Steve insists to Clare, "I didn't do anything!" and she snarks back, "Yeah, you looked real helpless."
 He asks her why she always thinks the worst of him, and she retorts that he's proven her right so many times.
 Break up already, imbeciles.
 Dick Harrison appears out of nowhere and offers Clare a lift down the hill, but she declines and says she's not leaving yet.
-He then asks her if he can call her sometime, and amid Steve's protests Clare's like, "Sure!"
+He then asks her if he can call her sometime...and amid Steve's protests, Clare's like, "Sure!"
 Haha!

 The firemen continue to fight the wildfire as the partygoers flee the canyon.
 Brandon spots Kelly standing beside her car, mutely staring into space as the voice inside her head wails, "I can't go through this again!" and prompts her to have a flashback of the rave fire episode.
 Brandon rushes over and asks her if she's OK, and she snarks back that she has a "small problem" with fires, in case he doesn't remember.
 He concurs that this must be very upsetting for her, and she bitchily retorts, "Save it, Brandon."
 He tells her to go home and that they'll talk about it later, and she tells him they have nothing to talk about.
 He's all, "Whassup with your bitchitude?" so she snarls at him for not being there for her on the night she almost burned to death.
-Well, d'yuh - but that happened, like two seasons ago...why rehash it now?
-Brandon says he's apologized for that every way he can think of, and Kelly just climbs into her car and poutishy stares.
+Well, d'yuh - but that happened, like two seasons ago.
+Why rehash it now?
+Brandon says he's apologized for that every way he can think of, and Kelly climbs into her car and poutishy stares.
 A few minutes later, Mark spots her still vegetating in the driver's seat, and when he runs over to ask her what's wrong, she moans that she's scared to go and/or stay.
 He offers to drive her home, but she tells him to focus on saving his house and assures him she'll be fine.

-Steve and Mark watch a news report about the wildfire, which is apparently very, very bad.
+Steve and Mark watch a news report about the wildfire, which is apparently very very bad.
 David stumbles into the room looking green around the gills and asks where Donna is, and Steve and Mark tell him that she's outside with Clare.
 Outside, we see that Donna and Clare are continuing to douse the house with pool water using a sump pump...and when it runs out of juice, Donna heads over to the garage (or wherever) to retrieve some more gas.
 On her way, she spots the baby deer she saw earlier munching on brush.
 She calls for Clare and tells her she's worried that the deer is going to get trapped in the fire, but Clare's just like, "Whatever" and it's clear she doesn't give much of a rat's ass about the animal.

 The fireman returns to Mark's house to let the gang know that the wind has changed direction, so it looks like they're out of the danger zone.
 Yay!
 After he leaves, the gang suddenly realizes that none of them have seen Donna for awhile.
 Clare scrunches her doll-like face and says that Donna was worried about a baby deer and thinks she might have run off into the hills to rescue it.
 Everyone agrees that they should probably go look for the dumbass.

 Donna's in the dry brush, trying to inch her way closer to the baby deer...and in the process she slips and falls down a hill and hurts her knee.
-She's unable to stand up - though it doesn't look like she tries too hard - and the little deer comes over to stand next to her.
+She's unable to stand up - though it doesn't look like she tries very hard - and the little deer comes over to stand next to her.
 Donna explains to the fawn that they'll have to wait it out until someone comes by to rescue them, then starts yelling for help.

 Love nest.
 Valerie arrives with a bag of groceries and a bouquet of flowers, and a few seconds later Kenny calls with some bad news.
 He tells her he's been on the phone with his lawyer, and apparently the divorce process isn't going to be as easy as he thought.
 Diane's lawyer is "on the warpath", so his lawyer warned him against doing anything foolish.
 Valerie snarks, "So that means me?" and Kenny's like, "Well, d'yuh" and says he could lose everything if their affair is discovered.
 He cancels their romantic evening, and Valerie angrily hangs up on him.

 Donna continues to yell for help and coo at the deer that everything's going to be OK...but she looks worried and starts coughing from smoke inhalation.
 Steve and David inform a fireman that they think their idiot friend ran into the bush to sanctimoniously rescue a deer and hasn't been seen since.
 The fireman assures them that if she's located where they think she is, his fellow firefighters will probably spot her and bring her to safety.
-What a relief.
+Fantastic.